 Another major contributor to cold supply chain chaos is the incorrect handling of freight.

 The main reason why handling is a problem is that each product has unique temperature restrictions.
-For example, perishable fruits like lettuce have a shipping temperature window of approximately 20 degrees.
-On the other hand, dairy products must remain in temperatures ranging from 36 to 45 degrees.
+For example, shipping perishable fruits like lettuce and dairy products require maintaining a very specific temperature window.

 Technology has helped improve the efficiency and safe movement of cold storage commodities.
 However, not all carriers have access to the latest and greatest temperature-controlled equipment.
 This introduces a potential problem with moving perishable commodities.

 To remedy this issue, before you hire a carrier, do your due diligence and research.
-Verify that they use the latest reefer containers, perform regular inspections and that they are utilizing the latest GPS and dynamic routing tools.
+Verify that they:

 The USDA and FDA issue several regulations intended to keep the cold supply chain safe.
 Documentation is a critical step in these regulations.